QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 $\{\theta_t\}_{t=0}^\infty$ as a sequence of synthetic **promised inflation rates**.

-These  are just computational devices for generating a sequence $\vec\mu$ of money growth rates that are to be substituted into equation {eq}`eq_old3` to form actual rates of inflation.
+At this point, we can think of these promised inflation rates  just as computational devices for generating a sequence $\vec\mu$ of money growth rates that are to be substituted into equation {eq}`eq_old3` to form **actual** rates of inflation.

-It can be verified that if we substitute a plan
+But it can be verified that if we substitute a plan
 $\vec \mu = \{\mu_t\}_{t=0}^\infty$ that satisfies these equations into equation {eq}`eq_old3`, we obtain the same sequence $\vec \theta$ generated by the system {eq}`eq_old9`.